rishav-karanjit/Pokemon-Guesser/README.md

 ## License

--Distributed under the MIT License.
+- Distributed under the MIT License.
 See LICENSE.txt for more information.

 ## Acknowledgements

--Insert text here
+- Insert text here